-Jennifer Bjorklund is a veteran broadcast news anchor and reporter with 27 years in the business, the last 15 of them in Los Angeles television.
+Jennifer Bjorklund is a veteran broadcast news anchor and reporter with 28 years in the business, the last 17 of them in Los Angeles television and radio.
+She is currently a freelance correspondent for NBC News in its new Los Angeles Bureau in Universal City, covering the news for the network and also NBC stations nationwide as a NBC Newschannel reporter.

-Bjorklund spent 5 of her years at KNBC anchoring Today in LA, the station’s morning newscast, then went back out into the field reporting for the regular evening newscasts in 2010.
+Bjorklund became a fixture in LA Television at KNBC; she spent five of her twelve years at the NBC west coast flagship station anchoring Today in LA, the station’s morning newscast, then went back out into the field reporting for the regular evening newscasts in 2010.
 The last two years at KNBC were exciting, but also very challenging for the on-air staff, with changes in technology making the job as much about troubleshooting as it was about Journalism.
-Bjorklund rose to the challenge and did reports on everything from the next big thing in cookies and nail polish, to breaking news on fires, protests and politics.
+Bjorklund rose to the challenge, carrying a camera, and shooting and editing her own stories when photographers were in short supply.
+She continued with her specialty which was a little of everything; reports on trendy cookies and nail polish, to breaking news on fires, protests and politics.

 Bjorklund was well prepared for her move back to general assignment reporting, because while she was anchoring the morning newscasts, she was honing her writing and internet skills with the popular NBCLA.com online column “What’s Jen Clicking on Between Newscasts,” which is posted on this site’s homepage as well.

-Bjorklund also got a camera, tripod, and editing software issued to her by the station to produce, shoot and edit a twice-weekly feature on dog training called “Dog Bites,” which ran on Today in LA’s Tuesday and Thursday newscasts.
+Bjorklund was initially issued a camera, tripod, and editing software to produce, shoot and edit a twice-weekly feature on dog training called “Dog Bites,” which ran on Today in LA’s Tuesday and Thursday newscasts.
 That skill came in handy when she went back to daily news reporting, where she often picked up elements for stories on her own on days that photographers were scarce.
 In cases like the story of Josh Goldenberg, a 7-year-old boy blind from birth who wanted to Braille his neighborhood grocery store, she grabbed the camera and wrote, shot and edited the story in her spare time (you can see that story here.)

 Jennifer started her career in radio, at Cal Poly SLO’s radio station KCPR, where she was News Director and recipient of the prestigious Ed Zuchelli award for Outstanding Senior Broadcaster.
 The award meant more to her than most people knew; Jennifer was in one of Zuchelli’s last classes at Cal Poly before his sudden death, and his son, John, became her mentor in the following year, passing down the torch of News Director at the station his dad helped build.
 John Zuchelli also helped her get her first real broadcast news job, as morning drive anchor for the Santa Maria ABC News radio station KUHL.